Our Team

 Research Program Manager and Lead, Knowledge Translation and Engagement

-Dana is the Lead of Knowledge Translation and Engagement at the ODPRN.
+Dana is the Research Program Manager and Lead of Knowledge Translation and Engagement at the ODPRN.
 She holds a Master of Arts in Social Gerontology & Health Studies from McMaster University as well as an undergraduate Honours Bachelor of Arts in Comprehensive Psychology from Wilfred Laurier University.
 Dana implements various dissemination strategies to increase awareness of ODPRN research; develops knowledge translation material and communication tools that summarize research findings; and builds stakeholder and patient engagement including managing the ODPRN Citizens’ Panel and the Ontario Opioid Drug Observatory (OODO) Lived Experience Advisory Group.

 Samantha Singh